outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - falsify realistic data, categorize, generate text
             - falsify realistic image to fool a categorizer used to generate standardized text

+  - example of calculating possible questions/problems that are solvable using metric filters
+    - convolution of metric structures to determine what can be measured
+      - example metrics
+        - specificity of solution
+        - reusability of solution
+        - accuracy of solution
+      - example metric structures
+        - apply metric filter combination as equal priorities
+          - specificity of solution & reusability of solution
+        - apply metric filter sequence
+          - reusable solution, specific solution
+      - example problem structures that can be solved with metric structures
+        - a problem of 'find approximation' can be solved with metric structures like accuracy & specificity':
+          - apply filters of specificity (to make sure the problem solved is the right problem to solve, like 'find an approximation for a prediction function' rather than finding an approximation for another object)
+            - apply filters of accuracy (to make sure input/output values are within a range that can be fit to the definition of accuracy in the problem space)
+          - in other words, because we can measure specificity & accuracy, we can solve problems like 'find an approximation function'

   - example of calculating possible error types
     - error type:
       - alignment of structures can from an unpredicted error